 As with many musculoskeletal problems, wear and tear and overuse are the most common causes of pain, inflammation, and damage.
 Dr. Nemirovsky’s extensive sports medicine training positions him to expertly assess the cause of shoulder pain that results from physical strain, overuse, or degenerative wear.
 While shoulder problems occur frequently in athletes, anyone whose shoulders are subject to repetitive action and strain may be at risk.

 Dr. Nemirovsky's treatment focuses on precise diagnostics to determine the fundamental cause of your injury and how to restore long-term function and comfort.
 Our solutions take a holistic approach, looking at the chronic and ongoing factors that often allow acute injuries to occur.
 As a result, our board-certified Chiropractic Sports Physician can help you recover effectively from your injury while preventing another injury from occurring.

 Dr. Nemirovsky’s approach to treating shoulder pain and repairing imbalances and soft-tissue damage includes a combination of strengthening and stretching exercises.
 Restoring shoulder mobility and flexibility, particularly involving the rotator cuff, is accomplished through manipulation therapy, mobilization techniques, and physical therapy.
 For labrum or labral tears where surgery is not indicated, soft-tissue treatments and physical therapy are highly effective pain and recovery tools.

-The non-invasive, conservative care provided at Manhattan Sports Therapy offers patients an effective and efficient way to correct shoulder problems and address shoulder pain*.
-Dr. Nemirovsky is highly skilled in restoring the health of the spine and shoulders for optimum performance*.
+The non-invasive, conservative care provided at Manhattan Sports Therapy offers patients an effective and efficient way to correct shoulder problems and find pain relief.
+Dr. Nemirovsky is highly skilled in restoring the health of the spine and shoulders for optimum performance.
 His treatment protocol integrates the latest techniques, including: